 How it works

-- Follow the Google Pay Brand guidelines.
+- Review and adhere to the Google Pay Brand guidelines.

 - Complete the Tutorial and Integration checklist.

 Use the following resources to complete your integration: